 I made these spinach and artichoke stuffed shells for some new friends of ours who are expecting their first baby (a girl!) in March.
 The mom-to-be, Lauren, is on strict bed rest for several weeks and dad-to-be, Andrew, is on cooking duty (both Lauren and Andrew are fantastic cooks).
 Since they have to put their “date nights” on hold for a while, I thought I would bring “date night” to them.
 Fun fact: Lauren and Andrew are the couple that bought our former house a year ago.
 A few weeks after we moved out, Peter and I went over to welcome them to the neighborhood, and we have been friends ever since.
 Our meeting was serendipitous because it turns out I left a packed box of all of my kitchen gadgets and knives in a cabinet, and Lauren and Andrew found it shortly after they moved in and were hoping we would come back to claim it.
 Clearly, our friendship was meant to be!

 I love making baked pasta casseroles because they are a from-scratch meal that is easy to pull together, freezes well, feeds a crowd, or leaves plenty of delicious leftovers to enjoy throughout the week.
-The filling for stuffed shells can be as simple as ricotta and mozzarella cheese, but I love the classic flavor combination of spinach and artichokes, which also makes a hearty and nutritious filling.
-To amp up the flavor of the filling, I sautéed the spinach-artichoke mixture in olive oil infused with minced garlic before combining it with the ricotta, mozzarella, egg, herbs and seasonings.
-Once the pasta shells were cooked, it was just a matter of stuffing them, topping them with some tomato sauce, and adding a final sprinkling of mozzarella cheese before baking it off.
+The filling for stuffed shells can be as simple as ricotta and mozzarella cheese, but I love the classic flavor combination of spinach and artichokes, which also makes a hearty and nutritious vegetarian filling.
+To amp up the flavor of the filling, I sautéed the spinach-artichoke mixture in olive oil infused with minced garlic before combining it with the ricotta, mozzarella, egg, herbs, and seasonings.
+Once the pasta shells were cooked, it was just a matter of stuffing them, topping them with some classic tomato sauce, and adding a final sprinkling of mozzarella cheese before baking it off.
 I quickly realized that the colors of this dish are not only very Italian, but also perfect for the holidays!
 If you have vegetarian friends or family members coming over for the holiday festivities (or for any occasion), spinach and artichoke stuffed shells make a delicious and satisfying main course.

-2 9-ounce packages frozen chopped spinach, defrosted and squeezed of all water
+- 2 9-ounce packages frozen chopped spinach, defrosted and squeezed of all water

-½ cup extra-virgin olive oil (plus more for oiling the baking sheet)
+- ½ cup extra-virgin olive oil (plus more for oiling the baking sheet)

-2 garlic cloves, finely minced
+- 2 garlic cloves, finely minced

-1 teaspoon salt, divided
+- 1 teaspoon salt, divided

-1 teaspoon ground black pepper, divided
+- 1 teaspoon ground black pepper, divided

-2 32-ounce containers whole milk ricotta cheese
+- 2 32-ounce containers whole milk ricotta cheese

-2 tablespoons finely chopped Italian parsley
+- 2 tablespoons finely chopped Italian parsley

-2 tablespoons finely chopped basil
+- 2 tablespoons finely chopped basil

-2 eggs, lightly beaten
+- 2 large eggs, lightly beaten

-1 cup shredded mozzarella cheese (plus more for sprinkling on top)
+- 1 cup shredded mozzarella cheese (plus more for sprinkling on top)

-½ teaspoon freshly grated nutmeg
+- ½ teaspoon freshly grated nutmeg

-2 12-ounce packages jumbo pasta shells
+- 2 12-ounce packages jumbo pasta shells

-2 tablespoons Kosher salt (for the pasta cooking water)
+- 2 tablespoons Kosher salt (for the pasta cooking water)

-1 recipe tomato sauce
+- 1 recipe classic tomato sauce

 To make the filling

-Place the artichoke quarters and spinach in the work bowl of a food processor fitted with the steel blade.
+- Place the artichoke quarters and spinach in the work bowl of a food processor fitted with the steel blade.
 Pulse several times until the ingredients are finely chopped and the mixture is uniform in texture.
 Set aside.

-Heat a large sauté pan over medium heat.
-Add in the olive oil and let it warm for about 15 seconds.
-Add in the minced garlic and sauté it until it is light golden, stirring constantly.
+- Heat a large sauté pan over medium heat.
+Add in the olive oil and minced garlic and sauté until it is light golden, stirring constantly.
 Adjust the heat to ensure the garlic does not burn.
 Add in the spinach-artichoke mixture, ½ teaspoon of the salt and ½ teaspoon of the pepper and stir to coat the vegetables in the olive oil.

-Put the ricotta in a large mixing bowl and add in the cooled spinach-artichoke mixture, parsley, basil, eggs, mozzarella cheese, nutmeg, the remaining ½ teaspoon salt and the remaining ½ teaspoon pepper.
+- Put the ricotta in a large mixing bowl and add in the cooled spinach-artichoke mixture, parsley, basil, eggs, mozzarella cheese, nutmeg, the remaining ½ teaspoon salt and the remaining ½ teaspoon pepper.
 Using a fork, mix the ingredients until they are completely incorporated.

 To assemble the stuffed shells

-Preheat oven to 375°.
+- Preheat oven to 375°F.

-Coat a baking sheet with 2-3 tablespoons of olive oil.
+- Coat a baking sheet with 2-3 tablespoons of olive oil.
 Set aside.

 - Pour about ½ cup of the tomato sauce over the shells and sprinkle with mozzarella cheese.
-Cover the casserole dish with foil and bake for 30-40 minutes, or until the sauce is bubbling and the filling is heated through completely.
+Cover the casserole dish with foil and bake for 30-40 minutes, until the sauce is bubbling and the filling is heated through completely.